Did you know:

 Because it allows you to setup a download page where (apart from providing the PDF download link) you can do some pretty cool stuff like:

-And if you don't have a download page setup for each of your lead magnets, you lose this opportunity.
+And if you don't have a download page setup for each of your lead magnets, you lose these opportunities.

 PSST: Download pages on this site are customized too 🙂